CVS Health: Tobacco products removed from stores

 On February 5, 2014, CVS announced that the company would discontinue the sale of all tobacco and cigarette products from their stores by October 1, 2014.
 In a statement explaining the change, CVS president and CEO Larry J. Merlo said, "We came to the decision that cigarettes and providing health care just don't go together in the same setting."

 Criticism and controversy

-On August 22, 2001, CVS Corp was sued for purchasing Trio Drugs' records which should be kept confidential.